sgolebiewski-intel/edge-microvisor-toolkit/docs/developer-guide/architecture-overview.md

 The data includes:

 - **Real-Time Monitoring** displays per-core frequency, C-state (idle state) residency, and power usage.
-- **Detailed Metrics** offers insights into performance states (P-states) and helps identify inefficiencies or issues in power management.
+- **Detailed Metrics** offer insights into performance states (P-states) and helps identify issues with efficiency or power management.
-- **Diagnostic Utility** is particularly useful for system tuning, benchmarking, and understanding how modern Intel® CPUs manage power under varying workloads.
+- **Diagnostic Utility** is particularly useful for system tuning and benchmarking.
+It helps understand how modern Intel® CPUs manage power under varying workloads.

 ### cpupower